twlite/music-bot/README.md

+> # Project overview

+> As a core contributor to [discord-player](https://discord-player.js.org), I've dedicated significant time and effort to this project.
+My familiarity with the core principles of discord-player has allowed me to incorporate many of its concepts and best practices into this project, serving as a valuable reference for library users.
+I've strived to ensure the project is user-friendly and intuitive.
+Your suggestions and feedback are always welcome - feel free to open an issue or submit a pull request.

+---

 # Music Bot

 A complete example of a discord music bot including database, web dashboard, and more powered by [discord.js](https://discord.js.org/#/) and [discord-player](https://discord-player.js.org).